nadrojisk/PythonIDS/project2.md

 After accessing the Admin$ share, psexec then connects to the Distributed Computing Environment / Remote Procedure Calls (DCE/RPC) and remotely calls into the Service Control Manager(SCM) to run the executable.

 There is a third way to attempt a connection.
-It is the Management Object File(MOF) method.
+It is the Managed Object File(MOF) method.
 This method will only work on Windows XP and Windows Server 2003 so we did not use it in our demonstrations below.
 The MOF method works by adding the payload under the SYSTEM32 directory and placing a MOF file under the SYSTEM32\wbem\mof\ directory.
 Upon discovery of the MOF, windows will run the file which will execute the payload.